QieHeLab/resource_allocation/README.md

 Running the code

-Here are the short description on the files
+Here are the short description on each file

-Prerequisites:
+0. Main source files:
 	Function.java : This is an abstract class for the function oracles

-1. Numerical experiment on DCA and Gurobi on DRAP-NC with linear and quadratic objectives
-	a.
-Main files:

 	RAP.java : This a class for discrete simple resource allocation (DRAP) with separable convex objectives.
 	Hochbaum's algorithm (1994) is implemented to solve DRAP with general convex objectives.
 	In addition, for linear objectives, a more efficient O(n) time algorithm is also implemented.

+	RAPNC.java : This is a class for RAPNC with separable convex objectives.
+It provides three methods to solve the problem (DCA, MDA, SFA).

+	RAP_Continuous.java : This is a class for simple resource allocation with separable convex quadratic objectives.
+A bisection method is implemented to solve the RAP subproblems in the two algorithms to speed up the performance.

+	RAPNC_Continuous.java : This is class for resource allocation problem with lower and upper nested constraints (RAPNC).
+DCA and MDA for RAP-NC is implemented to solve an RAP-NC instance.

+	Unit test files:

+	ResultType files:
+		Discrete problem:
+			ResultTypeRAP.java : This is a class for storing the solution to an instance of DRAP ResultTypeMDA.java : This is a class for storing the solution to the subproblems of DRAP-NC in the MDA method ResultTypeRAPNC.java : This is a class for storing the solution to an instance of DRAP-NC

+		Continuous problem:
+			ResultTypeRAP_Continuous.java : This is a class for storing the solution to an instance of continuous RAP ResultTypeMDA_Continuous.java : This is a class for storing the solution to the subproblems of RAP-NC in the MDA method ResultTypeRAPNC_Continuous.java : This is a class for storing the solution to an instance of continuous RAP-NC

+1. Numerical experiment on DCA and Gurobi on DRAP-NC with linear and quadratic objectives To be included

 2. Numerical experiment on DCA and MDA on DRAP-NC with three benchmark convex objectives function To be included